IBM/mas-tas-appconnect-flows/README.md

   - Navigate to Integration -> End Points and click on the blue plus button at the top of the page
   - For Asset
-    1. Under End Point fill in PLUSTASSET and in the Description fill in "AppConnect ASSET outbound to TRIRIGA"
+    1. Under End Point fill in PLUSIASSET and in the Description fill in "AppConnect ASSET outbound to TRIRIGA"
     2. Select 'HTTP' for Handler
     3. Click on 'Save End Point' on the left side under More Actions which will populate the Properties for the End Point
     4. Until the flows have a destination url, we can only fill in certain fields: